Representations: Higher order representations

 These can be turned into functors $\Set\to\Repr$.
 Indeed, we extend $\R$ to morphisms by setting for a function $f:A\to B$:

-\begin{lemma} The transformation defined on a set $A$ as $\R_A$ and on a function $f$ as $\R f$ is a functor $\Set\to\Repr$. \end{lemma} \begin{proof} The only thing to check that $\R$ is a functor is that $\R f$ is a morphism from $\R A$ to $\R B$:
+\begin{lemma} The transformation defined on a set $A$ as $\R_A$ and on a function $f$ as $\R f$ is a functor $\Set\to\Repr$. \end{lemma} \begin{proof} Most properties follow directly from functoriality of $\E$ and $\T$.
+The only non-trivial thing to check that $\R$ is a functor is that $\R f$ is a morphism from $\R A$ to $\R B$:

 \end{proof}